jimratliff/GenoMac-user/README.md

   - all of the resources (fonts, sounds, screensavers, etc.) that will be referenced by user-specific settings by GenoMac-user
 - iTerm has been granted by USER_CONFIGURER (a) Full Disk Access and (b) control of System Events (in order to run AppleScripts)

+## Overview of using this repo to implement the user-scoped settings for a particular user
 ### This repository will be cloned to `~/.genomac-user` of the particular user

 This public GenoMac-user repo is meant to be cloned locally (using https[^https]) to each user’s home directory.
 More specifically, the local directory to which this repo is to be cloned is the hidden directory `~/.genomac-user`.